Services for Post-doc

 Switch Language:

-In 2025, NCHU signed contracts with 36 designated medical institutions, including 10 hospitals and 26 clinics, to offer discounts on consultation registration fees and certain out-of-pocket medical expenses for our faculty and students.
+NCHU signed contracts with designated medical institutions, including hospitals and clinics, to offer discounts on consultation registration fees and certain out-of-pocket medical expenses for our faculty and students.

 ※ Discounts will only be applied if the official student or faculty identification document is presented during the consultation.